alex/what-happens-when/README.rst

 DNS lookup...
 -------------

-* Browser checks if the domain is in it's cache
+* Browser checks if the domain is in it's cache.
-* If not found, calls gethostbyname library function (varies by OS) to do the lookup
+* If not found, calls ``gethostbyname`` library function (varies by OS) to do the lookup.
-* If gethostbyname does not have it cached then a request is made to the known DNS server that was given to the network stack.
+* If ``gethostbyname`` does not have it cached then a request is made to the known DNS server that was given to the network stack.
 This is typical the local router or the ISP's caching DNS server
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.

 BGP lookup
 ~~~~~~~~~~